camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 ### Update Listeners for User Tasks

 Properties of a manual task may change over time.
-To react accordingly on changes, it may make sense to trigger specific actions automatically.
+To react accordingly to changes, it may make sense to trigger specific actions automatically.
 For instance, to notify an assigned task worker when a due date is set or updated.

-This release features update listeners for User Tasks.
+This release features Update Listeners for user tasks.

-The following process contains an update listener for the User Task "Check invoice":
+The following process contains an Update Listener for the user task "Check invoice":

 {{< figure class="teaser no-border" src="update-user-task-listener.png">}}

-The update listener leads to the invocation of the task listener class `com.example.NotifyAssigneeListener` as soon as the task is updated.
+The Update Listener calls the Task Listener class `com.example.NotifyAssigneeListener` as soon as the task is updated.

-You can configure the listener in Camunda Modeler as follows:
+You can configure the Listener in Camunda Modeler as follows:

 {{< figure class="teaser no-border" src="update-listener-process.gif">}}